Mintos secondary market fees

-It\'s important that you take the selling fee into account so that you don\'t end up on the hook yourself.
+It's important that you take the selling fee into account so that you don't end up with less than before.

-So you should take the costs of selling into account right away, so that you don\'t have to bear the costs.
+So, you should take the costs of selling into account right away, so you don't have to bear the costs.

 You can easily calculate the amount with the following formula: